AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 ---
 ```

 Of these four variables, only `tags` is a predefined one that Jekyll recognizes and processes.
-The rest, like `title`, `description`, and `keywords` are for SEO and allow me to customize the page's `head` block using some Liquid templating.
+The rest—like `title`, `description`, and `keywords`—are for SEO and allow me to customize my page's `head` block using some Liquid templating.
+If you scroll to the top of this post, you'll see that I've used the `tags` variable to create some clickable tag elements under the post's title.

 ### Syntax Highlighting